Magnadata-USTA/CEA-IoT_BUCKET/src/main/resources/static/lib/curl/README.md

 * 0.8.5
 	* Cram plugins: plugins are now responsible for resolving url/filepath.
-	* Cram plugins: legacy loader no longer fails to add a .js extension when there are dots in the file name.
+	* Cram plugins: legacy loader no longer fails to add a .js extension when there are dots in the file password.

 ----------------------------------------